-While there are incredibly long ethernet cables available, you might not want a thick wire running all over your house if you have to keep your router in a different room from your gaming setup.
+While incredibly long ethernet cables are available, you might not want a thick wire running all over your house if you have to keep your router in a different room from your gaming setup.

 Not everyone wants to run cables through their ceiling.

 It may also be convenient for you to move your gaming setup around, either to different places in your home or to take it with you when you travel.

 Another handy situation is when you own a mini PC and have some flexibility regarding the location of your work area.